 3. Try paid attachments and internships, while you job hunt for some income

-Or if you’re exploring a mid-career switch in your 40s, check out the SGUnited Mid-Career Pathways Programme.
+If you’re exploring a mid-career switch in your 40s, check out the SGUnited Mid-Career Pathways Programme.

 It gives mid-career individuals a chance to explore new industries and gain in-demand skills while preparing for more permanent jobs in the future.